Gantt Charts: What They Are and How to Make Them

 Approvals

-Tip: Gantt chart example templates found online can provide a solid foundation for your project and can be customised for your project plan.

-Research and talk with stakeholders to help you determine which tasks have the greatest priority and require the completion of other tasks on the timeline before they can begin.
-Once you define dependencies, you have the pieces needed to outline and visualise the project timeline accurately.
+Research and discuss with stakeholders to determine the tasks with the greatest priority and those relying on completing other tasks on the timeline before they can begin.
+Once you define task dependencies, you have the pieces needed to outline and visualize the project timeline accurately.

-With the tasks outlined and dependencies determined, you can now organise them chronologically.
+With tasks outlined and dependencies determined, you can now organize them chronologically.
 Estimate the time needed to complete each task to create a schedule for the Gantt chart.
-You can go ahead and consult subject matter experts or talk with the stakeholders to help with this step.
+You can consult subject matter experts or communicate with project stakeholders to help with this step.

-To make the Gantt chart as accurate as possible, include details such as team members’ availability and estimated shipping and delivery times.
-Use the chart to track resources and deadlines to set yourself up for success in meeting milestones.
+To make the Gantt chart as accurate as possible, include details such as team member availability and estimated shipping and delivery times.
+To set yourself up for success, use the Gantt chart to track resources, complete milestones, and meet deadlines.

-The next step is to discuss the availability of team members and develop a realistic timeline for the project’s goals.
-Assign tasks to team members who are fit for the job and can communicate any roadblocks.
+The next step involves discussing the availability of team members and developing a realistic timeline for the project’s goals.
+Assign tasks to team members who are fit for the job and can communicate any potential roadblocks.

-The Gantt chart is a living document you will likely need to update throughout the project's progress.
-The project manager is responsible for monitoring the progress of tasks and adjusting the Gantt chart accordingly.
-Monitoring progress maintains visibility on the original timetable, ensures tasks stay on track, helps communication with stakeholders, and offers the opportunity to learn valuable lessons for the next project.
+A Gantt chart is a living document that needs to be updated throughout the project's progress.
+It's the project manager’s responsibility to monitor the progress of tasks and adjust the Gantt chart accordingly.
+Monitoring progress maintains visibility of the original timetable, ensures tasks stay on track, helps communicate with stakeholders, and provides the opportunity to learn valuable lessons for future projects.

-There are a few best practices to follow with Gantt charts.
-Remember to keep it organised, consider your team when creating a schedule, and include all relevant information that can impact a project timeline.
+There are a few Gantt chart best practices to follow.
+Keep it organized, consider your team when creating a schedule, and include all relevant information that can impact a project timeline.

-Gantt charts should have tasks, assigned team members, key milestones, and estimated deadlines.
-Use colour to organise project tasks’ statuses to help visualise them.
+Gantt charts should include tasks, assigned team members, key milestones, and estimated deadlines.
+Use colours to help visualize and organize project task statuses.

-Communicate with your team members about their workload and availability to create a realistic schedule.
-Be sure to assign the tasks to the right team member based on their role, strengths, motivation, and availability.
+Create a realistic schedule by communicating with your team members about their workload and availability.
+Be sure to assign tasks to the right team member based on their role, strengths, motivation, and availability.

-For the Gantt diagram, you should label tasks with due dates and detailed descriptions, including details such as budget and resources that can impact the project timeline and progress.
+Label Gantt chart tasks with deadlines and detailed descriptions, including budget details and resources that impact the project timeline and progress.
 Compare assignments to see if any team member is overloaded and adjust accordingly.

-Consider the Google Project Management Professional Certificate if you’re ready to start building your project management skills.
-It covers various topics related to project management, including Gantt charts, and provides templates and resources.
+Consider the Google Project Management Professional Certificate on Coursera if you’re ready to start building your project management skills.
+It covers various topics related to project management, including Gantt charts, and provides templates and resources to help you become job-ready in six months or less.

 Editorial Team